-Whistleblower complaint on Ukraine call has been declassified, GOP lawmaker says
+Whistleblower complaint has been declassified and contains no 'surprises,' GOP lawmaker says

 Lawyers for the whistleblower – a member of the intelligence community – confirmed to Fox News on Wednesday that the whistleblower wanted to testify before Congress and was waiting on possible guidance from acting Director of National Intelligence Joseph Maguire, the lawyers said.
 Maguire is set to testify himself on Thursday.

+The lawyers also confirmed to Fox News they had worked with a nonprofit to establish a GoFundMe page seeking to raise an initial $100,000 for the whistleblower's legal defense.

 Fox News is told there was serious conversation among lawmakers as to how far Maguire could go in an open session at the hearing tomorrow.
-One source tells Fox News they may have declassified the document so it could be discussed publicly during the hearing.
+One source tells Fox News the administration may have declassified the document so it could be discussed publicly during the hearing.

 A bipartisan select group of intelligence committee lawmakers in the House and Senate, who have been demanding details of the whistleblower's complaint, gained access to the document in a classified setting earlier Wednesday ahead of Maguire's testimony.

-The news came as President Trump has continued his push for transparency in the matter.
-Earlier in the day, the White House released a transcript of Trump's July call with Zelensky, showing Trump sought a review of Biden family dealings in the country.
+The news came as President Trump has continued his efforts to turn the tables on Democrats.

-At the press conference, Trump specifically called attention to a little-discussed CNN report from May, which described how Democratic Sens.
+At a press conference in New York on Wednesday, Trump specifically called attention to a little-discussed CNN report from May, which described how Democratic Sens.
 Robert Menendez, Dick Durbin, and Patrick Leahy pushed Ukraine’s top prosecutor not to close four investigations perceived as critical to then-Special Counsel Robert Mueller's Russia probe -- and, by Democrats' current logic, seemingly implied that their support for U.S. aid to Ukraine was at stake.

 "The Democrats have done what they're accusing me of doing," Trump said.